Article I - Membership

 5.)
 No meeting or proceeding of the Commission shall be open to the public, except if expressly provided otherwise by the Commission.
 Except for Commission staff, no legislative staff shall be permitted to attend meetings except as provided for in these bylaws.

 6.)
-The majority and minority members of the Commission from each house shall choose a conference staff person to attend the meetings and provide counsel and support.
+The majority and minority members of the Commission from each house shall choose a conference staff person at their discretion to attend the meetings and provide counsel and support to their appointing member.
+Such conference counsel shall report directly to their appointing member and adhere to all confidentiality requirements of the Commission in their role as conference counsel.
 Attendance at closed Commission meetings shall be permitted to any other persons authorized by the Commission.

 7.)
 Minutes shall be taken at all meetings and shall include a summary consisting of at least all motions, resolutions and any other matter formally voted upon and the vote then recorded.